Lansarbac2020/starter/functions/groceryApp/README.md

 # ⚡ Dart Starter Function

-A simple starter function.
+ Hey, this is a simple starter function.
 Edit `lib/main.dart` to get started and create something awesome! 🚀

 ## 🧰 Usage